Last Updated on: 24th August 2024, 10:55 pm

 Devil's Golf Course

-The ominously-titled location near the northern end of Badwater Road starts to make sense once you get up close to it.
+Located near the northern end of Badwater Road, the reason for this landmark’s ominous-sounding title starts to make sense once you get up close to it.
 This would indeed be a golf course from hell!

 Like the Badwater Basin at the other end of the road, Devil’s Golf Course is entirely comprised of salt.
 But here the salt has crystalized into rough and sharp formations that you certainly wouldn’t want to fall onto.